 Ideal Guppy Tank Size

-Due to the sheer volume of water in large aquariums, you will need to acquire suitable equipment to handle the large volume of water.
-Heaters, filters, and air pumps are all harder to maintain in a large aquarium.
+However, due to the sheer volume of water in large aquariums, you will need to acquire suitable equipment to handle the large volume of water.
+Heaters for your guppies, as well as filters, and air pumps are all harder to maintain in a large aquarium.

 Minimum Tank Size for Guppies

-How Many Guppies Can You Keep in a Fish Tank?
+How Many Guppies Can You Keep in a Fish Tank - Final Thoughts

 However, if you are just starting out in the hobby, we recommend keeping fewer guppies as it is less responsibility, allowing you to learn and grow as a fish keeper free of too much stress.

-Guppies should live in groups of three minimum in order to live comfortably, however, if you did keep only 2 guppies, your minimum tank size would need to be between 3 and 5 gallons.
-Five gallons would be the more preferred size, and if you wanted to have 3 instead of 2 guppies, that size would typically work just fine.
+Guppies should live in groups of three minimum in order to live comfortably, however, if you did keep only 2 guppies, your minimum tank size would need to be 5 gallons.